bodrick/awesome/TOPICS.md

 ## dashboard-icons

-*   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - ❤️ The best icons for your personal dashboard.
+*   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - 🚀 The best place to find icons for your dashboards.

 ## dashy

-*   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - ❤️ The best icons for your personal dashboard.
+*   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - 🚀 The best place to find icons for your dashboards.

 ## flame

-*   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - ❤️ The best icons for your personal dashboard.
+*   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - 🚀 The best place to find icons for your dashboards.

 ## heimdall

-*   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - ❤️ The best icons for your personal dashboard.
+*   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - 🚀 The best place to find icons for your dashboards.
 *   [linuxserver/Heimdall](https://github.com/linuxserver/Heimdall) - An Application dashboard and launcher

 ## homarr

-*   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - ❤️ The best icons for your personal dashboard.
+*   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - 🚀 The best place to find icons for your dashboards.

 ## homer

-*   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - ❤️ The best icons for your personal dashboard.
+*   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - 🚀 The best place to find icons for your dashboards.

 ## icons

-*   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - ❤️ The best icons for your personal dashboard.
+*   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - 🚀 The best place to find icons for your dashboards.
 *   [devblackops/Terminal-Icons](https://github.com/devblackops/Terminal-Icons) - A PowerShell module to show file and folder icons in the terminal
 *   [simple-icons/simple-icons](https://github.com/simple-icons/simple-icons) - SVG icons for popular brands
 *   [FortAwesome/Font-Awesome](https://github.com/FortAwesome/Font-Awesome) - The iconic SVG, font, and CSS toolkit